Educational Articles: Arch Stability

 Posted By Marty Hughes, DC

 In this video, sports podiatrist and Correct Toes inventor Dr. Ray McClanahan examines pronation and explains the difference between pronation and overpronation.
 Pronation—the combination of three separate events in the foot and ankle, including subtalar eversion, ankle dorsiflexion, and forefoot abduction—is normal and natural, but it can lead to problems when it becomes excessive.
-Dr. Ray takes a closer look at what's...
+Dr. Ray takes a closer look at what's happening at the joints at the back of...
 Read more

 Shoe Liner Test & Pronation Explained